hiddentao/ethgoal/README.md

 Achieve goals with your friends' help, powered by the Ethereum blockchain.

+**Note: these contracts have not yet been audited, use at your own risk!**

 ## How it works

 1. Submit a "pledge" to the blockchain along with digital signatures of between 1 and 3 friends who agree to judge whether you've